Terengganu FC: History

 On 22 November 1956, the club was founded as the Terengganu Football Association.
 Terengganu FA did not have much success in the 1970s with only a single appearance in the Malaysia Cup final led by Harun Jusoh, losing to Selangor 2–1 in a match played at the Merdeka Stadium.

 It was the same in the 1980s with another final appearance in 1982, ironically also against Selangor.
 It was the same outcome with Selangor winning 1–0 after extra-time.

 When the semi-professional League was introduced in 1989, Terengganu were in the second division based on their final position in the previous season.

 They recruited giant Dutch defender, Marlon Ricardo van der Sander and Singaporean duo, Ahmad Paijan and Norhalis Shafik to boost their squad and finished the season in a credible fourth place but ultimately failed to win promotion.

-In the 1990 season, they went all the way to emerge as the second division champion under the guidance of head coach, Abdullah Mohamed with German striker Frank Pastor finding the back of the net on regular basis aided by midfield duo Martin Busse and Ahmad Paijan.
-They lost only once in the league all season to finish three points clear of East Coast rival, Kelantan FA.
+In the 1990 season, they went all the way to emerge as the second-division champion under the guidance of head coach Abdullah Mohamed, with German striker Frank Pastor finding the back of the net on a regular basis, aided by midfield duo Martin Busse and Ahmad Paijan.
+They lost only once in the league all season to finish three points clear of their East Coast rival, Kelantan FA.

 In the 1992 season, Terengganu recorded their highest ever finish in the league when they finished as runner-up to Pahang FA.
 The Elephants broke The Turtles hearts again in the semi-finals of the Malaysia Cup competition after neither side scored in 180 minutes of play, the match went into sudden-death extra-time.

 For the next few seasons, Terengganu struggled and their lowest moment came in the 1997 season when they finished bottom of the table, resulting in them being in the second division when the Malaysian League changed into a two-tier competition again in 1998.

 In that season, with Abdul Rahman Ibrahim at the helm, Terengganu emerged as second division champion and went all the way to the final of the Malaysia Cup, the first one held at the newly opened Bukit Jalil National Stadium.
 Perak FA were the opponents and both teams entertained the 100,000 capacity crowd with exciting football.
 However both teams could not be separated after 120 minutes of play with the result stood at 1–1.
 The lottery of the penalty shootout was used to determine the winner and in the end it was third time unlucky for Terengganu in a Malaysia Cup final, losing the shootouts 5–3.